tanteckfang/tp/docs/DeveloperGuide.md

 **MSS**

 1. User enters the list command.
-2. AddressBook displays a list of all students in the address book along with their details.
+2. NUSCoursemates displays a list of all students in the address book along with their details.

    Use case ends.

 **Use Case: UC05 - Deleting a Student**

 1. User requests to <u>list persons (UC04)</u>
-2. AddressBook shows a list of persons
+2. NUSCoursemates shows a list of persons
 3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+4. NUSCoursemates deletes the person

     Use case ends.